AlexeyPopkov/PolygonPlotMarkers/README.md

 # PolygonPlotMarkers
 Polygon-based plot markers for Wolfram Mathematica

-The package includes a rich set of carefully implemented shapes intended for flexible creation of publication quality plots.
+The package contains a rich set of carefully implemented shapes designed for flexible creation of publication-quality illustrations, as well as the functionality to create new markers.
+It is integrated into the Wolfram Language (version 10 or higher) as ResourceFunction["PolygonMarker"] and available in the Wolfram Function Repository at https://resources.wolframcloud.com/FunctionRepository/resources/PolygonMarker/.

-The description of the package is here: http://mathematica.stackexchange.com/a/85094/280
+This repository contains the original author's version of the package which contains all the general-purpose functions used to generate the shapes.
+Originally published at http://mathematica.stackexchange.com/a/85094/280.